-- 2 pounds fresh rainbow carrots peeled and sliced (orange carrots are fine too)
+- 2 pounds fresh rainbow carrots, peeled and sliced (orange carrots are fine too)

 - 1/2 teaspoon fine sea salt

-- 1/2 lb mixed baby greens about 10 cups, loosely packed
+- 1/2 lb mixed baby spinach, about 10 cups, loosely packed

-- 1 cup fresh cranberries washed and dried
+- 1 cup fresh or dried cranberries, washed and dried

 - 1/2 cup good quality dijon mustard